Pacemaker

 Understanding Arrhythmias and Irregular Heart Rhythms

-Before diving into the specifics of pacemaker surgery in Jaipur, it is crucial to understand arrhythmias and irregular heart rhythms.
+Before diving into the specifics of pacemakers, it is crucial to understand arrhythmias and irregular heart rhythms.
 The heart's electrical system controls the timing and sequence of its contractions, ensuring that blood is pumped efficiently throughout the body.
 However, this system sometimes malfunctions, causing the heart to beat too fast, slow, or irregularly.
 These irregular heart rhythms, known as arrhythmias, can lead to serious health complications, including fainting, heart failure, and sudden cardiac arrest.
 Pacemakers play a vital role in managing and treating these conditions.

 The Importance of Pacemakers in Cardiac Health